boyanfan/dream-engine/docs/ResourceManager.md

 ```c++
 SDL_Texture* getTexture(const std::string& textureName) const;
 ```
-Retrieves a loaded texture from the texture pool.
+Retrieve a loaded texture from the texture pool.

 **Parameters**
 - textureName: The base filename of the texture, without the extension.